vekoada/tensorflow-course/README.md

 - [Hands-On Machine Learning](https://www.amazon.com/Hands-Machine-Learning-Scikit-Learn-TensorFlow/dp/1491962291/ref=sr_1_5?keywords=hands+on+machine+learning+with+scikit-learn+and+tensorflow+3&sr=8-5)

 ## Status 📅
 I'm currently working through Module 9 of the course.
-My goal is to complete all notebooks and reviews in preparation for taking the exam by mid-October, 2023.
+My goal is to complete all notebooks and reviews in preparation for taking the exam by the end of February 2024.
 Feedback and suggestions for improvement are welcome!👍